CS21M013/cs6910_assignment2/README.md

-# Overview
-Assignment 2 of CS6910 - Fundamentals of Deep Learning
+# Assignment 2 of CS6910 - Fundamentals of Deep Learning
 **(Assignment 2 : Image classification and object detection using CNNs)**
 The task of the assignment was 3 fold.
   1. Building and training a CNN model from scratch for iNaturalist image data classification.